 Full-time employment with the Town is considered an individual's primary employment.
-An employee may not engage in additional employment which in any manner interferes with the proper and effective performance of the duties of his/hertheir position or results in a conflict of interest.
-Notification of all outside employment shall be provided to the Department Head and to the Town Manager.
+An employee may not engage in additional employment which in any manner interferes with the proper and effective performance of the duties of their position or results in a conflict of interest.
+Notification of all outside employment shall be provided to the Town Manager.